eQTLGen/PerCohortDataPreparations/README.md

 1. Make a folder named `per_cohort_data_preparations` and get in there.

 2. Make subfolder `tools`, go into this folder and have Nextflow executable installed: https://www.nextflow.io/docs/latest/getstarted.html#installation.
-After that, step back up into `genotype_conversion`.
+After that, step back up into `per_cohort_data_preparations`.

 3. Get the genotype conversion pipeline from here: https://gitlab.com/eqtlgen-group/ConvertVcf2Hdf5